mozilla/DeepSpeech/native_client/README.md

 # DeepSpeech native client, language bindings and custom decoder

-This folder contains a native client for running queries on an exported DeepSpeech model, bindings for Python and Node.JS for using an exported DeepSpeech model programatically, and a CTC beam search decoder implementation that scores beams using a language model, needed for training a DeepSpeech model.
+This folder contains the following:

+1. A native client for running queries on an exported DeepSpeech model
+2. Python and Node.JS bindings for using an exported DeepSpeech model programatically
+3. A CTC beam search decoder which uses a language model (N.B - the decoder is also required for training DeepSpeech)

 We provide pre-built binaries for Linux and macOS.

 ## Installation